Taburis/xlib/docs/Notes/C++/Concurrency.md

 stack.pop(data);
 ```
 2. Move constructor: If the data popped out has a move constructor or a constructor don't throw exception.
 Using them during pop().
 This is because the exception is the only problem interupt the `pop()` in the middle.
 3. A pointer to the item: The pointer can be copied without throwing an exception.
 To simplify the memory management, one can use the `std::shared_ptr` as the object will be delete automatically if the last pointer to the object is delete.
+So the basic solution is to **adjust the granlarity of lock on data**.
+Many of the problems above can be classified a too small lock granularity.
+But the trade off increasing the granularity can be the concurrency performance degeneration.

 Here is a example of thread safe stack
 ```cpp